Belarus–European Union border crisis: Human rights issues

 In August Lithuania and in October Poland legalized pushback of migrants by force, which is illegal under EU and international law.
 Human rights group Amnesty International and other human rights organisations said that Poland and Lithuania breached migrants' rights, as they limit the access of asylum seekers to their territory.
 Eve Geddie, director of Amnesty International's European Institutions Office, stated that "Forcing people back who are trying to claim asylum without an individual assessment of their protection needs is against European and international law."
 Poland and Lithuania violated international laws including the prohibition on collective expulsions stipulated in the European Convention on Human Rights.
-Some of the migrants additionally claim that they were forcefully deported to their country of origin, as in the case of a family from Slemani, Iraqi Kurdistan, who reported to Rudaw that after they were able to enter Poland, they were told they would be transferred to a camp near Warsaw, but they were taken to the airport with some other migrants and flown to Erbil instead.
+Some of the migrants additionally claim that they were forcefully deported to their country of origin, as in the case of a family from Slemani, Iraqi Kurdistan, who reported to Rudaw that after they crossed the border into Poland, they were caught and told they would be transferred to a camp near Warsaw, but they were taken to the airport with some other migrants and flown to Erbil instead.

-On 24 November 2021, Human Rights Watch published a report "Die Here or Go to Poland: Belarus’ and Poland's Shared Responsibility for Border Abuses" claiming "serious abuses on both sides of the border".
+On 24 November 2021, Human Rights Watch published a report "Die Here or Go to Poland: Belarus' and Poland's Shared Responsibility for Border Abuses" claiming "serious abuses on both sides of the border".
 HRW accused Belarusian border guards of violence, inhuman and degrading treatment and coercion, and Polish border guards — of pushing the migrants back to Belarus despite pleading for asylum.
 HRW accused Belarusian authorities of manufacturing the situation which resulted in at least 13 deaths, and suggested that some severe cases of inhumane treatment can be seen as a torture.

 The groups "Grupa Granica" and "Fundacja Ocalenie" have emerged in Poland as activists providing humanitarian aid for migrants on the ground, as well as "Sienos Grupė" in Lithuania.
 Famous human right activists such as Anna Alboth, Nawal Soufi, Serge Kollwelter and others have been joining the cause of helping migrants and refugees.

 Organizations and activists have been facing state ordered crack-downs and criminalization of their actions in both Poland and Lithuania.